K&L Gates - The Inside View

 Callbacks

-The set-up come callback time does vary among K&L's offices.
-Those who make it to this stage can expect the callback to last for around two hours and to meet a mix of partners and associates.
-Interview teams of two or three lawyers are common across the offices, and at some locations candidates may be invited to attend a coffee or lunch with associates.
-At this point, interviewers will be looking to see if the candidate has thought more deeply about how they will fit into the firm, and will also be trying to glean how well the candidate will work in a team.
+The callback process varies among K&L Gates' offices and callback interviews can be conducted either virtually or in person.
+Those who make it to this stage can expect the callback to last around two hours and to meet a mix of partners and associates.
+Interview teams of two or three lawyers are common across the offices, and at some locations candidates may be invited to attend a coffee or lunch with lawyers.
+At this point, interviewers will be looking to see if the candidate has thought more deeply about how they will fit into the firm and will also be trying to glean how well the candidate will work in a team.
 Showing that you are good at working collaboratively is therefore a must here.
 Going into the callback with a clear idea about how past experiences demonstrate solution-finding, personal growth and leadership skills will stand candidates in good stead.
-Being able to connect these experiences and skills to K&L's environment is very much a plus.
+Being able to connect these experiences and skills to K&L Gates' environment is very much a plus.

 Top tips for this stage:

-"As law student candidates, we understand that exposure to the practice of law may be minimal, however, we want to know about a student’s successes in all parts of their life and how that might translate into them being an excellent lawyer.
+"We understand that law student candidates’ exposure to the practice of law may be minimal; however, we want to know about a student’s successes in all parts of their life and how those might translate into them being an excellent lawyer.
 For example, has the student had an opportunity to be a leader and will they inspire confidence in our clients and work to develop lasting relationships?
 Students who have achieved success in school, in other parts of their lives, and in roles within their broader communities indicate potential in this area.

 Ask thoughtful and substantive questions – remember that this is a mutual assessment process.
 Be genuine, share your experiences, and exhibit professionalism." – K&L Gates hiring source